Het Legioen: Hooliganism

 hooliganism for the first time.
-The first Dutch hooligan firms occurred in the late 1960s.
 Prior to the match English hooligans had been causing damage in the center of Rotterdam already and during the match they climbed over the cages that separated the stands.
-They were throwing seats, set the stadium on fire and were fighting man to man.
-About 150 people were wounded and 50 English hooligans were arrested.
+They threw seats, set the stadium on fire and were fighting man to man.
+About 150 people were wounded and 50 Tottenham fans were arrested.
 UEFA-employee Lucien Schmidtlin reported that neither Feyenoord nor Tottenham could be blamed for the riots.
-After the match the Dutch authorities saw the happenings as a problem that occurred in England and only a few people were warning that these riots might become common, also in the Netherlands.
-In the years that followed the S.C.F (SCF) was established and a lot of the fanatic Feyenoord fans became part of one of the most feared firms in European football.
-In Europe they became well known, and besides fights with other Dutch firms there were some small fights in the 1990s in Germany.
-15,000 Feyenoord fans were having control over the German police in Mönchengladbach, while also in Stuttgart and Leverkusen they caused a lot of trouble.
+After the match the Dutch authorities saw the happenings as a problem that occurred in England.

+Besides fights with other Dutch firms there were some small fights in the 1990s in Germany.